lillianphyo/lillianphyo.github.io/_posts/2022-08-17-ipv6tunneloveripv4.md

 ## Creating the tunnel

-First things, I need to register here [www.tunnelbroker.net](https://www.tunnelbroker.net).
-They ask some basic contact information Full name, street address, phone and email address.
-After that, they will sent initial password to confirm your email address.
-Login the website and change your own password something more secure.
-To create the tunnel , please visit here [tunnelbroker.net](https://www.tunnelbroker.net/new_tunnel.php).
+First thing, I need to register here [www.tunnelbroker.net](https://www.tunnelbroker.net).
+They ask for some basic contact information Full name, street address, phone and email address.
+After that, they will be sent initial password to confirm your email address.
+Log in to the website and change your own password something more secure.
+To create the tunnel, please visit here [tunnelbroker.net](https://www.tunnelbroker.net/new_tunnel.php).
 Enter the public ipv4 address of your server and select the tunnel endpoint from bgp.he.net side with the lowest latency to the server.

 > Geographic distance is a good standard-in for network latency in general.
 {: .prompt-tip }

 ![Desktop View](/posts//20220817/new_tunnel.png){: width="972" height="589" }

-It will bring you to tunnel details page when click "create tunnel" button.
+It will bring you to the tunnel details page when click the "create tunnel" button.

 ![Desktop View](/posts//20220817/tunnel_details.png){: width="972" height="589" }

-As my understanding in a table is as follow.
+My understanding in a table is as follows.

 | IPv6 Tunnel Endpoints Info   |                                                                                             |
 |:-----------------------------|:-------------------------------------------------------------------------------------------:|